janschill/waitless/README.md

 php artisan migrate
 ```

-For now, connect to the database and execute the SQL-file to initialize the table data.
+Now connect to the database and execute the SQL-file to initialize the table data.

 #### Serving with Vagrant